HinaKhan94/palpicker/README.md

 **Post Detail View**

-The Post Detail view allows both registered and unregistered users to view the details of a Log Entry by clicking on the title and teaser of the log entry card on the various list view pages.
-The title, featured image, year, and country are displayed in the header.
+The Post Detail view allows both registered and unregistered users to view the details of a post by clicking on the title of the post on the various list view pages.
+The title, featured image, user's name and date is also mentioned.

 - View for Registered users with edit/delete buttons